dlvdls18/Dabs/README.md

 ```

 ## Style
-You can customize your tab
+You can customize your tab design with `CSS`.

+These are the default values for variable

 ## Others
 ### Get parent tab's children